Christophe-pere/QML-Course/README.md

 - [Hidary J. D., 2021, Quantum Computing: An Applied Approach, 2nd edition](https://link.springer.com/book/10.1007/978-3-030-83274-2)
 - [Combarro E. F. & Gonzàlez-Castillo, 2023, A practical guide to quantum machine learning and Quantum optimization](https://www.packtpub.com/product/a-practical-guide-to-quantum-machine-learning-and-quantum-optimization/9781804613832)

+Additional resource: [The Codebook by Xanadu](https://codebook.xanadu.ai/).
+The introduction is available in French.

 Research papers and YouTube videos used for the courses are cited where needed and placed in the References slides at the end of each lecture.

 ## Content